 Same thing for the diploma (Professional Institute), taken after 2 years from the eighth grade.
 In fact, thanks to the electromechanical course done in the Navy, I was "discounted" 2 years of the professional, I presented myself from the outside for the other three years, but in fact, having never attended, I also had to study the subjects of the first and second year.
 Basically, at the exam I presented, and was questioned, on all the subjects of the five-year period.
 The time devoted to studying all the subjects of the 5 years was approximately three or four months, a study carried out during the demanding navigation at sea with the Audace ship of the Navy.
 I haven't counted the time it took to study the Italian language, but I think it was very, very little.

 At the Maturity exam (Technician of electrical and electronic industries), I had the mark of 56/60, they told me then, that it was the highest mark of the Institute, a great satisfaction after having dedicated only a few months to the preparation of the subjects related to 5 years of study.
 Obviously I was not a genius, otherwise I would not be where I am now, regretting all the bullshit made in my life, let's say that I was "charged", we could say that I had the "shock inside" that made my neurons go fast ".
-To be honest, a few months before I took the "shock" seriously; I was on board the Audace ship, at that time I had a certain "ear" in hearing the failures of the equipment assigned to me.
-On one occasion he heard a strange noise in a specific part of the radar of the shot, like a good idiot, I approached to hear better, maybe I got too close to the magnetron, the tube fed at high voltage (20.000 Volts) that was used to generate the electromagnetic waves of the radar.
+To be honest, a few months before I took the "shock" seriously; I was aboard the Audace ship, at that time I had a certain "ear" in hearing the failures of the equipment assigned to me.
+On one occasion he heard a strange noise in a specific part of the shooting radar, like a good idiot, I got closer to hear better, maybe I got too close to the magnetron, the tube fed at high voltage (20.000 Volts) that was used to generate the electromagnetic waves of the radar.
 The result of that careless gesture was a "voltaic arc" that discharged some electrons on me, entered from the shoulder and came out of my hand resting on a point that was grounded.
-I had time, before I passed out, to ask myself where that stench of burning I felt was coming from, then he realized it was me.
+I had time, before I passed out, to ask myself where that stench of burning I felt was coming from, then I realized it was me.
 There was very little left of me, but that's another story too.
-To joke I always say that at the time, the synapses of my brain neurons were going fast thanks to the 20.000-volt shock I had received.
+As a joke I always say that at the time, the synapses of my brain neurons were going fast thanks to the 20.000-volt shock I received.

 But let's get back to us again, I was trying to show how small the time devoted to the study of the Italian language was.
 When in 2003 I took leave of the Navy to go to the University of Pisa, choosing a technical faculty such as Information Sciences (now IT), it was not that the Italian language was studied much.
 The only contact I had with writing was not through studying but through reading thousands of books that I still keep all, or almost all of them, in my home.
 It is like those who learn a foreign language directly "on the field", obviously with all the limitations that this entails.
 For years when I heard about the subjunctive, I thought it had to do with eye problems.

 Lately, thanks to the friends of Linea Verde of Rai 1, who have decided to set part of one of their programs on an article of mine relating to the Grotta della Capra d'oro which relates the "truvature" and the ancient human sacrifices, in particular the building sacrifices, I was interviewed in their broadcast aired on March 18, 2018 on Rai 1.
 In the interview I was compared, none other than Gavino Ledda, the author of “Padre Padrone”.
-I thank the friends of Rai 1 very much, but the comparison is completely undeserved, apart from the suffering youth and the military service, I feel a microbe compared to writers like Ledda.
+Thanks a lot to the friends of Rai 1, but the comparison is completely undeserved, apart from the suffering youth and military service, I feel a microbe compared to writers like Ledda.